Mitschi/Mitschi.github.io/topic.md

 permalink: /topics/
 menurank: 3
 ---
-<p style="text-align: justify">We are always interested in current topics concerning Software Engineering.
-If you have an idea for your thesis that is within our research interests, write me an email suggesting your idea or drop by my office to discuss it.</p>
+<p style="text-align: justify">We are always interested in supervising theses that concern current topics of Software Engineering.
+If you have an idea for your thesis that is within our research interests, write me an email suggesting your idea or drop by my office to discuss the idea.</p>
 <p style="text-align: justify">We also offer predefined topics that can be adapted according to your interests.
 The following topics are currently offered (click for details):</p>

  <ul style="list-style-type: none;">